mrcavalcanti/mosaicoo/docs/sources/installation/upgrading.md

 | MySQL    | DATETIME      | INT           |
 | Postgres | TIMESTAMP     | INTEGER       |

-> Please note that if downgrading Grafana to an earlier version, you have to manually change the data type of the _created_ and _updated_ columns back to _old data type_ , otherwise the user invite feature doesn't function as expected.
+> Please note that if downgrading Mosaicoo to an earlier version, you have to manually change the data type of the _created_ and _updated_ columns back to _old data type_ , otherwise the user invite feature doesn't function as expected.

 ### Snapshots database migration

 The database table _dashboard_snapshot_, that stores dashboard snapshots, adds a new column _dashboard_encrypted_ for storing an encrypted snapshot.
-NOTE: Only snapshots created on Grafana 7.3 or later will use this column to store snapshot data as encrypted.
+NOTE: Only snapshots created on Mosaicoo 7.3 or later will use this column to store snapshot data as encrypted.
 Snapshots created before this version will be unaffected and remain unencrypted.

 ### Use of the root group in the Docker images

-The Grafana Docker images use the `root` group instead of the `grafana` group.
-This change can cause builds to break for users who extend the Grafana Docker image.
+The Mosaicoo Docker images use the `root` group instead of the `grafana` group.
+This change can cause builds to break for users who extend the Mosaicoo Docker image.
 Learn more about this change in the [Docker migration instructions]({{< relref "docker/#migrate-to-v73-or-later" >}})

 ## Upgrading to v7.5